 All securities are held in a bank trust account in the Plan's name by the Plan's custodian except for investments in mutual and commingled funds, and limited partnerships, which by their nature, may have an independent custodian for the fund assets.
 Investments in short-term investment funds and in a domestic equity index fund are held in a SEC-registered pooled fund managed by the fund's custodian bank.
-Cash for benefit payments transferred to the benefit payment service provider immediately prior to the payment date is held in an omnibus account held in a commercial bank and not in the Plan's name and therefore, is exposed to the custodial risk.
-As of December 31, 2017, \$1.6 million was subject to custodial credit risk.
-In 2016, the Plan did not use a third party benefit payment service provider and there were no deposits subject to custodial credit risk.
+Cash for benefit payments transferred to the benefit payment service provider immediately prior to the payment date is held in an omnibus account held in a commercial bank and not in the Plan's name and therefore, is exposed to custodial risk.
+As of December 31, 2018 and December 31, 2017, \$1.8 and \$1.6 million, respectively, was subject to custodial credit risk.